edibotopic/edibotopic-website/content/blog/2023-04-23-on-interestingness.md

 outdate_warn = false
 +++

-I've been contemplating whether there a place for the *merely* interesting in research and teaching.
+I've been contemplating whether there is a place for the *merely* interesting in research and teaching.

 <!-- more -->